Erasmus Work Placement

 - Application period I was held in spring 2017: Erasmus work placements for autumn 2017.

-- Application period II: 10 October–31 October 2017: Erasmus work placements for spring and summer 2018.
+- Application period II was held in autumn 2017 (10–31 October 2017): Erasmus work placements for spring and summer 2018.
 Work placements in this period must have concluded by 30 September 2018.

 - Additional application round: 9–30 January 2018.
 This is an additional application round: applications submitted in this period will be for Erasmus work placements to be undertaken in spring and summer 2018.
 Work placements for this period must have concluded by 30 September 2018.